Are you struggling with decision fatigue?

 Speaking of afternoon lulls, when this hits, if you have the time and ability to, perhaps take a quick power nap.
 Churchill did, and it wasn’t just because he drank whiskey for breakfast.
 Research has shown that power naps help clear our minds.
 By sleeping, or so the ‘housekeeping theory’ suggests, the brain prunes away some of the connections between neurons, making space for whatever new information we’ll come across when we wake up.
 Good sleep is vital for this.
 It’s why, after a bad night’s sleep, we find it hard to concentrate or learn new things the next day.

 Order before our weekly cut off!
-Save $100 on your order with code GETSTARTED Order Now
+Save 15% on your first order with code GETSTARTED15 Order Now